jhucsf/fall2022/assign/assign04.md

 time ./parsort test.in 1000
 ```

-This will report you timing information in the following format:
+This will report your timing information in the following format:

 ```
 real    0m0.010s